Documentation

 return <motion.div style={{ scaleX: scrollYProgress }} />

-Motion has an industry-leading layout animation engine that supports animating between changes in layout, using only transforms, between the same or different elements, with full scale correction.
+Motion has an industry-leading layout animation engine that supports animating between changes in layout using transforms.

 It's as easy as applying the layout prop.